 Figure 1.1 illustrates the relationship between the Corporate Standard, Product Standard, and Scope 3 Standard.
 In this simplified example, a company manufactures one product (Product A).
 The example shows how scopes of emissions at the corporate level correspond to life cycle stages at the product level.

-Figure [1.1] The relationship between the Corporate, Scope 3, and Product Standards for a company manufacturing product A
+Figure [1.1] The relationship between the Corporate, Scope 3, and Product Standards for a company manufacturing product A product life cycle emissions required by the Product Standard

 1.7 Limitations of product GHG inventories